Lean Six Sigma Training

 - Improve business top line by adding greater customer value through better quality, delivery and competitive pricing as well as improve business bottom line through cost reduction in process waste and variation

 Vative’s Lean Six Sigma program material and certification standards were developed with the help of Motorola University.
-Vative is the only Lean Six Sigma provider in Australia who was exclusively chosen by Swinburne University to deliver a Lean Six Sigma Green Belt unit as part of Swinburne University’s Master of Supply Chain Innovation Course.
-This shows the integrity and excellence of Vative’s program material, program facilitators and its quality of program certification.
+Vative is the only Lean Six Sigma provider in Australia exclusively chosen by Swinburne University to deliver the Lean Six Sigma Green Belt unit as part of Swinburne University’s Master of Supply Chain Innovation Course.
+This demonstrates the integrity and excellence of Vative’s program material, program facilitators and quality of program certification.

 “It’s an absolute must for any manufacturing business in Australia to become more efficient, otherwise we will just lose more jobs to overseas companies.
 I firmly believe Lean is the only way of competing… It’s very simple, the tools are provided and it’s explained in a way staff can understand.
 Vative are very easy to work with.”